emu-russia/breaks/BreakingNESWiki_DeepL/APU/pads.md

 ![pad_irq](/BreakingNESWiki/imgstore/apu/pad_irq.jpg)

 The logic design of this contact is a bit redundant.
-The value of the /IRQ contact generates the value of the internal signal /IRQ (with the same name).
+The value of the /IRQ input terminal generates the value of the internal signal /IRQ (with the same name).

 ## /NMI

 ![pad_nmi](/BreakingNESWiki/imgstore/apu/pad_nmi.jpg)

-The /NMI contact design is not different from the /IRQ contact design.
+The /NMI contact design is not different from the /IRQ terminal design.

 ## R/W